Evaluating Professionalism in College Courses

 - If relevant, reflect professional standards as determined by accrediting or professional bodies.

-- Does this indicator of professionalism provide meaningful evidence of learning and development in this specific course?
-What evidence does the indicator provide in terms of student learning in your course?
+- Do professionalism criteria provide meaningful evidence of learning and development in this specific course?
+What evidence do criteria provide in terms of student learning in the course?

-- Do students understand – and are they informed of – the relevance and significance of this indicator?
+- Do students understand – and are they informed of – the relevance and significance of professionalism criteria?
 Professionalism marks can appear arbitrary unless clearly tied to learning outcomes.

-- Are the selected indicators relevant to the development of professional behaviours in your field?
+- Are the selected criteria relevant to the development of professional behaviours in your field?
 Or are they generally being used to encourage students to show up to class?

-Table 1 includes examples of professionalism indicators and criteria that, based on an initial scan of tools already in use, are being measured by college educators.
+Table 1 includes examples of professionalism criteria that, based on an initial scan of tools already in use, are being measured by college educators.

 Examples of Professionalism Categories and Criteria